MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Numerical Examples

-For each combination of SNRs we conducted 100 simulation runs.
-In each run, locations for bioelectrical sources of activity were randomly chosen in accordance to the above mentioned scheme and a new MVAR model was generated.

-Each simulation run contained 100 realizations of the MVAR process that constituted 100 trials and each trial consisted of 1000 signal samples, where: \begin{itemize} \item The first half (i.e., the first 500 samples) of each trial is interpreted as pre-task/stimulus activity and is comprised of BN signal projected onto sensor space along with MN signal.
-The estimate of noise covariance matrix $N$ is obtained from this signal as a finite sample estimate. \item The second half of each trial is comprised of all signals, i.e., SA, IN, BN signals projected onto sensor space along with MN signal.
-The estimate of signal covariance matrix $R$ is obtained from this signal as a finite sample estimate. \end{itemize}
+For each combination of SNRs we conducted 1000 simulation runs.
+In each run, the location of the sources were randomly chosen in accordance to the scheme described in Section \ref{vcm} and a new MVAR model was generated.
+Each simulation run contained a realization of the MVAR process with 1000 samples, where: \begin{itemize} \item The first half (i.e., the first 500 samples) of each trial is interpreted as pre-task/stimulus activity and is comprised of $\q_b$ signal projected onto sensor space along with $\n_m$ signal.
+The estimate of noise covariance matrix $\bm{N}$ is obtained from this section of the signals as a finite sample estimate. \item The second half of each trial is comprised of all signals, i.e., $\q$, $\q_I$, $\q_b$ signals, projected onto sensor space along with $\n_m$ signal.
+The estimate of signal covariance matrix $\bm{R}$ is obtained from this second section of the signals as a finite sample estimate. \end{itemize}